Préparer votre maison pour l’hiver

 Outdoor vents

-As snow accumulates throughout the winter season, make sure you clear your home’s outdoor vents so they aren’t blocked by snow or ice.
+Once snow starts to accumulate throughout the winter season, make sure you clear your home’s outdoor vents so they aren’t blocked by snow or ice.

 Furnace maintenance

-As outdoor temperatures cool, have your furnace serviced by a qualified technician before turning it on for the season.
-On top of performing routine maintenance on your furnace, a qualified technician can tell you if your furnace poses a carbon monoxide (CO) risk.
+Have your furnace serviced by a qualified technician at the start of the season.
+In addition to performing routine maintenance, a qualified technician can tell you if your furnace poses a carbon monoxide (CO) risk.

 Fireplaces & portable heaters

-As temperatures start to dip, the risk of fire can also increase.
+As temperatures start to dip, the risk of fire increases.

 If you have a fireplace, make sure it has a sturdy screen to stop sparks from flying into the room.
 Let your ashes cool down before you remove them.

-When you go to sleep, be sure to turn off portable space heaters.
+Before you go to sleep, remember to turn off portable space heaters.